 In the words of one young woman when she graduated last year: “I gained confidence in myself and in my ability to apply myself to tasks and see them through.
 I’m thankful for Future Leaders because I believe if I wasn’t in the programme I would have left school and not finished well.
 I’m thankful to my mentor who really helped me to focus and remain on track.”

 Money Savvy is a financial skills course that we deliver through schools and community groups when young people are starting to think about their future; when they might be getting their first job and before they get into debt or skip reading the fine print of a contract.
-In 2016 the programme was presented on a Marae in Te Reo and we have also partnered with YWCA Hamilton and Whangarei to successfully pilot Money Savvy in their communities.
+In 2016, the programme was presented on a marae in Te Reo Maori and we have also partnered with YWCA Hamilton and Whangarei to successfully pilot Money Savvy in their communities.

 Safe For Life

-, a programme to teach women and girls aged 14-30 how to stay safe in different situations.
-To design it, we held 100+ conversations with Auckland women.
+In April 2015, we launched Safe For Life, a programme aimed at teaching women and girls aged 14-30 how to stay safe in different situations.
+To design the programme, we held 100+ conversations with Auckland women.
 We wanted to know exactly what worried them.